The Supreme Court Library will be closed Monday 12 June for the public holiday. It reopens Tuesday 13 June at 8.30am.

-We collect your email address to send information you have subscribed to, namely the "Library Events Mailing List” and/or “Library electronic newsletter “The Bulletin".
+We collect your email address to send information you have subscribed to, namely the "Library Events Mailing List” and/or “Library electronic newsletter" or “The Law Libary of Victoria Bulletin".
 We will never knowingly send you unsolicited commercial electronic messages.

 You can modify or delete your personal information by emailing a request to firstname.lastname@example.org.